programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 ```
 County_Aggregate_Data <- st_transform(County_Aggregate_Data, st_crs(pts))
 ```
 Then I like to glimpse at the distribution of the point data within the census.
 We do this for a couple of reasons: first to verify that the merge will function correctly; secondly, to begin to look at the data distribution.
 We should see a list of numbers where each list represents the points that intersected with a particular county.
-Many of the insights we gain will be from this distribution.
+Many of the insights we gain will come from this distribution.
 If counties with particular characteristics show a higher distribution, that can provide insights into our membership.
 We will be looking at this more in depth as we proceed, but we are beginning to see some information here:
 ```
 st_intersects(County_Aggregate_Data,points) # show which counties each point falls into